Quantum Phase Space Description of a Cosmological Minimal Massive Bigravity Model: Quantum Cosmology of a Minimal Bigravity Model in the Minisuperspace

-In the canonical quantization formalism, the Wheeler-DeWitt equation $\hat{\mathcal H}_0\Psi=0$ is the operator version of the Hamiltonian constraint $\mathcal H_0=0$; the solution of this equation is the wavefunction of universe $\Psi$.
-So, the Wheeler-DeWitt reads as
+In the canonical quantization formalism, the Wheeler-DeWitt equation $\hat{\mathcal H}_0\Psi=0$ is the operator version of the Hamiltonian constraint $\mathcal H_0=0$; the solution of this equation is the wavefunction of universe $\Psi$, which encodes all the information of the evolution of universe.
+So, after the replacements $p \mapsto \hat{p}$ and $p_T\mapsto\hat{p}_T$ over Eq. \eqref{eq:sigma-Hamiltonian_constraint}, the Wheeler-DeWitt reads as

 Eq. \eqref{eq:Wheeler-DeWitt} admits the separation